About me.

 Hi, I'm Gemma but you can call me Gem.

-As a solo in-house marketer I've had to be across everything, building strategies from scratch, running campaigns, managing rebrands, writing marketing plans, and making sure marketing and sales were actually working together rather than pulling in different directions.
-When you're the only marketer in a business you don't get to specialise in one thing and ignore the rest.
-You figure it out, you get it done.
+When you're the only marketer in a business, you don't get to specialise in one thing and ignore the rest.
+You figure it out; you get it done.

-I hold a degree in Advertising and Public Relations from the Universidad de Alicante in Spain, and during my studies I spent time at Radboud University in the Netherlands and the University of Waikato in New Zealand.
-Three universities, three countries, three very different ways of doing things, it was an early lesson in how much context shapes communication.
+I hold a degree in Advertising and Public Relations from the Universidad de Alicante in Spain.
+During my studies, I also spent time at Radboud University in the Netherlands and The University of Waikato in New Zealand.
+Three universities, three countries, three very different ways of doing things — it was an early lesson in how much context shapes communication.

 My mum is English, my dad is Spanish, and I've spent my whole life navigating both cultures.
-I've lived in four countries, adapted to new environments, and learned how to read a room that doesn't look like the last one.
-That's not something you can learn from a textbook and it's exactly what I bring to businesses trying to connect with audiences that don't share their background.
-I'm as comfortable in the detail as I am in the big picture, and I'll never stop being curious about how things work and how they could work better.
+I've lived in four countries and learned to read rooms that don't look like the last one.
+That's not something you learn from a textbook.
+It's also not just a language skill.
+It changes how I think about positioning, messaging, and what it takes for marketing to land with an audience that doesn't share your background.

 My Approach.